hacxy/cli-unbuild-template/README.md

 # CLI Unbuild Template

-This is a CLI application project template developed primarily using TypeScript as the programming language.
-It facilitates the quick setup of a CLI application project, and its development mode does not require `watch` and `build`.
-You do not need to use any other build tools to monitor the construction of `ts` code.
+This is a CLI application project template with TypeScript as the main development language and [unbuild](https://github.com/unjs/unbuild) as the packaging and building tool.
+It allows you to quickly set up a CLI application project without the need for `watch` and `build`.
+You do not need to use any other build tools to monitor the `ts` code construction.

 English | [简体中文](https://github.com/hacxy/cli-template/blob/main/README_zh.md)